-The professor of the practice would be appointed based on the procedures and qualifications set forth in the Faculty Handbook (II.A.I).
+The professor of the practice would be appointed based on the procedures and qualifications set forth in the Faculty Handbook (II.A.
+I).
 These positions normally would require a 4-4 teaching load and university service, though not the peer-reviewed scholarship expected of faculty in tenure-track or tenured positions.
 Professors of the practice would be members of the General Faculty and so have full voting privileges within departments, schools, and at meetings of the General Faculty.
 They would be eligible to serve on any standing committee of the General Faculty, with the exceptions of the Committee on Rank and Tenure and the Research Committee.
-They would be expected to perform all of the "Faculty Duties" listed in the Faculty Handbook (II.C.I).
-Professors of the practice would be eligible for merit pay, but not for promotion in rank.
+They would be expected to perform all of the "Faculty Duties" listed in the Faculty Handbook (II.C.1).
+Professors of the practice are eligible for merit pay.
 The percentage of full-time faculty who are tenured and tenure track should not go below 75%.
 The appointment of any professor of the practice will never diminish the number or the growth of tenured faculty lines in departments, curriculum areas, programs, schools, or in the University as a whole.
+AC: 03/09/2009; AC: 05/11/2020; AC: 11/06/2023